 Decentralized clinical trials can be a key tool to advancing diversity, equity, and inclusion (DE&I).
 Additionally, organizations must make a concerted effort to educate underrepresented populations on the importance and availability of drug trials (and their connection to medications), eliminate barriers like linguistic challenges, and build trust at the local level by engaging communities (i.e., physicians, patient advocacy groups, etc.) in trial or protocol design.

 Representative Inclusiveness in Research Studies is Imperative to Patients and Your Business

-In addition to the criticality for real-world patient population representation in clinical trials for commercial availability of safe and effective drugs and medical devices, there are also financial incentives for organizations to elevate DE&I in clinical protocols.
+In addition to the criticality of real-world patient population representation in clinical trials for commercial availability of safe and effective drugs and medical devices, there are also financial incentives for organizations to elevate DE&I in clinical protocols.
 Streamlining the number of trials, reducing drug development timelines, obviating the costs of regulatory submissions and approvals, mitigating drug recalls, and avoiding lost market entry opportunities are among them.
-Not only is the need for DE&I in clinical trials clear, but so is the financial value proposition to a company’s bottom line from a top-line revenue, cost reduction and profitability perspective.
-Locked within the core of diversity, equity and inclusion in clinical trials is untapped growth opportunities scientifically, operationally and economically.
+Not only is the need for DE&I in clinical trials clear, but so is the financial value proposition to a company’s bottom line from a top-line revenue, cost reduction, and profitability perspective.
+Locked within the core of diversity, equity, and inclusion in clinical trials is untapped growth opportunities scientifically, operationally, and economically.